Quantco/glum/docs/index.rst

 * Box and linear inequality constraints, sample weights, offsets.
 * A scikit-learn-like API to fit smoothly into existing workflows.

 ``quantcore.glm`` was also built with performance in mind.
 The following figure shows the runtime of a realistic example using an insurance dataset.
-For more details and other benchmarks, see the :doc:`Benchmarks<benchmarks.rst>` section.
+For more details and other benchmarks, see the :doc:`Benchmarks<benchmarks>` section.

 .. image:: _static/headline_benchmark.png
    :width: 600